-QSS1 has very nice stability and error bound properties: the simulation of a stable system provides stable results [4] and the maximum error (in the simulation of a linear time invariant system) is bounded by a linear function of the quantum size $\Delta Q$ .
+QSS1 has very nice stability and error bound properties: the simulation of a stable system provides stable results [4] and the maximum simulation error (in the simulation of a linear time invariant system) is bounded by a linear function of the quantum size $\Delta Q$ .

-Since the quantized states follow piecewise constant trajectories, the instant of times at which they cross a given threshold can be directly computed allowing the straightforward detection of discontinuities.
+Since the states follow piecewise linear trajectories, the instant of times at which they cross a given threshold can be computed without iterations, allowing the straightforward detection of discontinuities.
 Moreover, when a discontinuity occurs, it will eventually change some state derivatives in the same way a change in a quantized variable does during a normal step.
 That way, the simulation does not need to be restarted.
 In conclusion, the detection and handling of a discontinuity does not take more computational effort than that of a single step.
 Thus, the QSS1 method is very efficient to simulate discontinuous systems [8].

-In spite of this advantage and the fact that it has some nice stability and error bound properties [1], QSS1 performs only a first order approximation and it cannot obtain accurate results without significantly reducing $\Delta Q_i$ thereby increasing the required number of steps.
+In spite of this advantage and the fact that it has some nice stability and error bound properties [1], QSS1 performs only a first order approximation and it cannot obtain accurate results without significantly increasing the number of steps.
 This accuracy limitation was improved with the definition of the second and third-order accurate QSS methods called QSS2 [9] and QSS3 [10], respectively.